arunkumarkurpati/arunkumarkurpati/README.md

 I'm open to collaborations on:

 - Bioinformatics pipelines (especially RNA-Seq and clinical genomics).
-- Healthcare data analytics and medical informatics projects.
+- Medical informatics and genomic data analysis projects.
 - Forensic genomics, STR profiling workflows, and quality-driven laboratory informatics.

 Feel free to reach out via LinkedIn or GitHub issues if you'd like to discuss research ideas, data-driven projects, or potential collaborations.